OpenNeuroDatasets-JSONLD/ds006260/README.txt

 The EEG recordings from the reading difficulties group consisted of a resting state condition (run-1) and while performing active reading and reading comprehension activities (run-2).
 On the other hand, EEG data from the math difficulties group was collected from a resting state condition and when solving two blocks of 20 arithmetic operations (run-2 and run-3).
 All EEG files were stored in .set format.
 The nomenclature and description from filenames are shown below:

-Nomenclature	Description
+**Nomenclature**	**Description**
 sub-		        Subject
 M		                Math group
 R		                Reading group
 c		                Control subgroup
 e		                Experimental subgroup
 ses-1		        PRE-intervention
 ses-2		        POST-Intervention
-run-1		EEG for baseline
-run-2		EEG for reading paradigm or the first block of math run-3		EEG for the second block of math
+run-1		        EEG for baseline run-2		        EEG for reading paradigm, or the first block of math run-3		        EEG for the second block of math

 Example: the file "sub-Rc11_ses-1_task-SmartickDataset_run-2_eeg.set" is related to:
 - The 11th subject from the reading difficulties group, control subgroup (sub-Rc11).